Undergraduate Course: Conceptual Design and Sustainability for Civil Engineers 3 (CIVE09034)

 Peer feedback (in which another group reviews a design) is an integral part of some of the design tasks.

-Written feedback will be provided at the end of the long project, upon the sustainability research task and upon the individual reflection.
+Written feedback will be provided at the end of the long project and upon the sustainability research task.

 |No Exam Information

 On completion of this course, the student will be able to: